Montana-Media-Arts/340-interactive-art/modules/week-9/_posts/2001-01-01-daily-sketching.md

 >
 > RULE SIX: Nothing is a mistake.
 There's no win and no fail, there's only make.
 >
-> RULE SEVEN: The only rule is work.
-If you work it will lead to something.
+> RULE SEVEN: **THE ONLY RULE IS WORK.** If you work it will lead to something.
 It's the people who do all of the work all of the time who eventually catch on to things.
 >
 > RULE EIGHT: Don’t try to create and analyze at the same time.
 They're different processes.
 >